 The most common problems associated with the degradation of traditional wood sash and case windows often ultimately comes down to poor maintenance.
 These problems can include stuck sashes, degradation of the joints, and rotting of the timber.
-Left long enough, these issues can develop into the requirement for a full window restoration.
+Left long enough, these issues can develop into the requirement for full window restoration.

 Things to look out for:

 It’s also worth bearing in mind that the location of your property and climate will affect the level of maintenance and sometimes even the specific types of maintenance required.
 Windows in a north-facing position tend to be much better sheltered from wind and rain than their south-facing counterparts and there deteriorate at a much slower pace.

 Cleaning Timber Windows